 SPED 435 - Assessment/Instruction: Young Students with SID (4)

 This is an analysis of assessment, methodology, curriculum, instructional procedures, and adaptations of materials and strategies for children with severe and profound disabilities.
 Thirty hours of an assigned practicum are included.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: SPED 210, SPED 312, or consent of department chair.